In this article:

-Inserting an image file is really easy, just browse to the post (or page) that you want to include an image, open it, put your cursor where you’d like to add the file, and choose the “add media” button.
+Inserting an image file is really easy.
+Just browse to the post (or page) that you want to include an image, open it, and add an Image block to the page.

-This opens the “Insert Media” frame.
+This opens the “Select or Upload Media” frame.
 From here you can upload a new file to your media library or choose something that you already have on hand.

-- Insert options: you can upload files or browse your media library for existing files.
+- Select or Upload options: you can upload files or browse your media library for existing files.

 - Search: if you have a lot of files in your media library, you may need to use the search to narrow down what you see.
 This searches on the file’s name and other written details, so be sure to update any generic information you may have written on any media (for instance, it will be a lot easier to find an image titled “cat.jpg” than “86456872b.jpg”).